-6 places.
-There are no restrictions with regard to available places for students of the Master's degree programmes Business Management, International Economic Policy or Economics, Wirtschaftsinformatik (Business Information Systems), Wirtschaftsmathematik (Mathematics for Economics) and Chinese and Economics as well as China Business and Economics.
+There are no restrictions with regard to available places for students of the Master's degree programmes Business Management, International Economic Policy or Economics, Information Systems, Wirtschaftsmathematik (Mathematics for Economics) and Chinese and Economics as well as China Business and Economics.
 A total of 20 places will be allocated to students of other subjects; should the number of applications exceed the number of available places, these places will be allocated by lot.

-$\textbf{Referred to in LPO I} \ \ (\text{examination regulations for teaching-degree programmes})$
+Referred to in LPO I (examination regulations for teaching-degree programmes)

-Module title Abbreviation
+Modul e title Abbreviation

-Contract Theory 12-M-CT-182-m01
+Contract Theory 12-M-CT-222-m01

 Module coordinator Module offered by

-1 holder of the Chair for Economics, Contract Theory and Information Economics Faculty of Management and Economics
+holder of the Chair for Economics, Contract Theory and Information Economics Faculty of Management and Economics

 ECTS Meth od of grading Only after succ. con npl. of module(s)

-5 nume rical grade
+5 numerical grade

-Duration Module level C Other prerequisites
+Duration Module level Module level Other prerequisites

-1 semester graduate
+1 seme 1 semester graduate

-Contents
+Conter Contents